Ken Follett's The Pillars of the Earth: Development

 The concept for The Pillars of the Earth began in May 2014, when publishing company Bastei Lübbe acquired a majority interest in video game developer and publisher Daedalic Entertainment to expand its portfolio.
 At the Frankfurt Book Fair 2014, Daedalic CEO Carsten Fichtelmann suggested to Ken Follett a conversion of his novel.

-The gameplay resembles similar point and click adventures released by Daedelic, such as The Whispered World, A New Beginning, and Deponia.
+The gameplay resembles similar point and click adventures released by Daedalic, such as The Whispered World, A New Beginning, and Deponia.
 The game is set in three parts.
 Book 1 was released in mid-August 2017 on Steam, and Book 2 in mid-December.
 A GOG release of Book 2 was also in December, and PS4 and Xbox One editions were available in January 2018.
 Book 3: Eye on the Storm was released at the end of March 2018.
 The iOS version of the game was initially released on April 4, 2018, and a version for Amazon Luna was made available on October 20, 2020.

 The game is made using the Visionaire Studio engine, and features a 2D scrolling viewport with parallax layers.
 The game includes over 200 hand-painted backgrounds over which animated sprites interact.
 The soundtrack was produced by Tilo Alpermann.
 The score was recorded in Prague by FILMharmonic Orchestra, while medieval choral elements were recorded in Berlin-Pankow's Hoffnungskirche.
 It is available in eleven languages: Chinese (simplified and traditional), Danish, English, French, German, Italian, Norwegian, Polish, Russian, and Spanish.
 Voice actors recorded nearly 40 hours of voice-overs, including Ken Follett who also added his voice to the game.